S.African power utility implements Stage 6 power cuts | Headlines

 - South Africa

-South African power utility Eskom has implemented Stage 6 power cuts from 4:16 a.m.
-(0216 GMT) on Sunday after more generating units at its Kusile and Kriel power stations tripped offline.
+South African power utility Eskom implemented Stage 6 power cuts early on Sunday morning, its worst level touched for the second time this year although a "total blackout" was not imminent, its chief executive officer said.

-The utility appealed to the public to help conserve electricity as it moved to its highest level of power cuts, only the third time since Eskom started what it calls "loadshedding" following a chronic power crisis that started more than a decade ago.
-Eskom, which gets most of its electricity from ageing coal-fired power plants prone to breakdowns, plans to cut about 6,000 megawatts of power to help prevent a catastrophic collapse of the national electricity grid.

-The last time struggling Eskom resorted to Stage 6, which means at least six hours without power a day for most South Africans, was in June.
+The last time Eskom resorted to Stage 6, which means at least six hours without power a day for most South Africans, was in June.
 It had previously done so during a power crisis in December 2019.
-Eskom will brief the media at 10 a.m.
-(0800 GMT) to provide an update on the way forward.
+The cash-strapped utility has been struggling to keep the lights on in Africa's most industrialised economy as regular power cuts curb economic growth and fuels public frustration as Eskom seeks a new 32% tariff hike.

+"We are doing our level best to avoid a total system collapse ... and total blackout," CEO Andre de Ruyter told a media briefing.
+"That is not an imminent risk," he added.

+Eskom, which gets most of its electricity from ageing coal-fired power plants prone to breakdowns, plans to cut about 6,000 megawatts (MW) of power in a staggered manner to prevent a catastrophic collapse of the national electricity grid.
+Currently there were unplanned load losses of 15,630 MW, about a third of Eskom's total nominal capacity of just over 45,000 MW.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)